 Facilitated access card

 The Facilitated Access Card is issued to people with a long-term illness (LTI).
-The presentation of a medical certificate, mentioning in French or English the number of the ALD, allows to benefit from a Facilitated Access Card in order to avoid queuing in the attractions, thanks to an appointment system based on the waiting time of the attraction.
-You can consult the list of the 30 recognised ALDs on the insurance website and on the official Disneyland Paris website between 15 and 20 November.
+The presentation of a medical certificate, mentioning in French or English the number of the LTI, allows to benefit from a Facilitated Access Card in order to avoid queuing in the attractions, thanks to an appointment system based on the waiting time of the attraction.
+You can consult the List of Long Term Chronic Diseases with numbers on the official Disneyland Paris website here.

-For pregnant women only, a grey priority access bracelet (Thumper) is issued.
+For pregnant women only, a grey priority access bracelet (Thumper) is issued in exchange for proof of pregnancy dated within 3 months in French or English.

 Victim of a temporary health problem